 Eventually little Murch's school band "Apple Core" opened for both "Steel Mill" (Bruce Springsteen) and headliner JAMES COTTON in the late 1960's.
 James Cotton hires Michael as guitarist.

 Murch's early 1970's band "Red, White & Black" worked day jobs, but still played EVERY night - Personnel: Stanley Kasper, Michael Bernardski, Joe Scudder, Jimmy Rath & Sal Morinello.

-"Lookin For the Truth" is dedicated to his former band "Moonbeam" who performed extensively from 1975-1988, personnel: the late Michael "Beenie" Rachinsky (keys, bass), Dennis "Papa Bear" Doslick (drums) and Tony "Bug" Bugman (vocals, guitar).
+"Moonbeam" who performed extensively from 1975-1988, personnel: the late Michael "Beenie" Rachinsky (keys, bass), Dennis "Papa Bear" Doslick (drums) and Tony "Bug" Bugman (vocals, guitar).
 "Rock 'n Roll Sweater (now Bleecker Street Strut)" is dedicated to the Bayonne Beauties, Big Apple Lounge, Mr. L's Brothers Tavern and Max Tavern.
-1977 Moonbeam Articles:
+1977 Moonbeam Articles.

 Songs "Bluesiana" and "Street Corner Rhapsody" are Murch's POWDER KEG BAND and this recording is on the CD "BLUESIANA BREEZE 3 DECADES", dedicated to and named by his late mother.
 Personnel: Buddy Case-steel pedal g./courtesy Motown; Luigi "Shadow" Francicioni-drums; Vic Washingon-organ and Marco Petrilli-bass.
 Powder Keg also recorded some of same tracks on POWER STOMP LIVE